Common Gutter Problems and DIY Fixes at Home

-Gutters catch water runoff from your roof and channel it away from the foundation.
+Gutters repairs are necessary so your gutters can properly catch water runoff from your roof and channel it away from the foundation.
 It's a simple, clean process but poorly functioning gutters that have leaking, misaligned, or broken parts allow water to pour off the side and pool up around the home.
-This is more than just an annoyance; this can create hydrostatic pressure in the soil, damaging your foundation.
+This is more than just an annoyance—the issue can create hydrostatic pressure in the soil, damaging your foundation.
+There are ways to make some DIY gutter repairs to fix simple problems.

-Because gutters are simple, repairs are simple, too.
 Keep in mind that you might not need all the tools and supplies listed here.
 You may be able to purchase a gutter repair kit that includes the specific parts you need along with the correct hardware.
+When searching for gutter parts, such as gutter fittings, gutter guards, and gutter hardware in a home improvement store, you will likely find them in the roofing department.

 When working on gutters, you will likely be on a ladder, sometimes a rather tall one.
 Take care to keep the ladder stable while you work.
 It's always a good idea to have a partner helping you with a gutter project.
 While it can be an easy do-it-yourself job to handle gutters on the lower level of your home, if you have gutters on a second floor or higher, it's best to call a professional to handle the work.